eolesinski/poliscipy/docs/plot-electoral-map.md

 Required columns include:
 - `centroid_x` and `centroid_y`: Coordinates for state labels.
 - `STUSPS`: State postal codes.
-- `elec_votes`: Electoral votes for each state.
+- `elec_votes_{year}`: Electoral votes for each state.
+- `defectors` and `defector_party` (optional): For defecting voters, used when defector boxes are plotted.

 **column *(str)*:**
-The target column in gdf that determines the fill color of states, typically representing political party data.
+The target column in `gdf` that determines the fill color of states, typically representing political party affiliation.

 **title *(str, optional)*:**
 The title of the plot.
-Defaults to "Electoral College Map".
+Defaults to `"Electoral College Map"`.

 **figsize *(tuple, optional)*:**
-The size of the plot.
-Defaults to (20, 10).
+The figure size in inches (width, height).
+Defaults to `(20, 10)`.

 **edgecolor *(str, optional)*:**
-The color of the state boundary lines.
-Defaults to 'white'.
+The color of state boundary lines.
+Defaults to `'white'`.

 **linewidth *(float, optional)*:**
-The width of the state boundary lines.
-Defaults to 0.5.
+The width of state boundary lines.
+Defaults to `0.5`.

 **labelcolor *(str, optional)*:**
 The color of the text for state labels.
 Defaults to 'white'.

 **fontsize *(float, optional)*:**
-The fontsize of the state labels.
-Defaults to 9pt.
+Font size for state labels.
+Defaults to `9`.

 **legend *(bool, optional)*:**
 Whether to display a legend mapping political parties to colors.
-Defaults to False.
+Defaults to `False`.

 **year *(str, optional)*:**
-The election year for the map.
-Must be 1992 or later and a valid election year (e.g., divisible by 4).
-Defaults to '2024'.
+The election year to plot.
+Must be 1789 or later and a valid election year (every 4 years).
+Defaults to `'2024'`.

 **vote_bar *(bool, optional)*:**
-Whether to include a vote bar at the top of the plot.
-Defaults to False.
+Whether to include a horizontal vote bar at the top of the plot summarizing total votes by party.
+Defaults to `False`.

+**party_colors *(dict, optional)*:**
+A mapping of party names to colors.
+If `None`, defaults to `default_party_colors`.
+Parties in the column but missing from this mapping will raise a `ValueError`.

+**legend_order *(list, optional)*:**
+Custom ordering of parties in the legend.
+If `None`, parties appear in the order they are found in the data.

 **kwargs:**
-Additional keyword arguments to customize the GeoPandas plot method.
+Additional keyword arguments passed to the `GeoDataFrame.plot()` method, such as `alpha`.

 ---